Rublyovka: History

-In the mid-1990s, Rublyovka, which borders on the pristine and well-forested bank of the Moscow River was swiftly privatized by stars of show-business, the demi monde, officials and industrial magnates, and turned into a kind of a ‘millionaires’ ghetto’, or a Russian Beverly Hills, "where it is outrageous not to be good-looking".
-Here you can find the most expensive market in the world, and the most expensive sports club, as well as the most exclusive boutiques and the highest fences, with an army of thousands of security guards".
+In the mid-1990s, Rublyovka, which borders on the pristine and well-forested bank of the Moscow River was swiftly privatized by stars of show-business, the demi monde, officials and industrial magnates, and turned into a kind of a "millionaires' ghetto", or a Russian Beverly Hills, "where it is outrageous not to be good-looking".

 Geography and amenities

 The district is 40 minutes to Moscow via a two-lane paved road; however, the road is sometimes closed due to travels by Vladimir Putin and other important Russian officials.
 There is a high-end shopping mall, Barvikha Luxury Village, where such brands as Prada, Gucci, and Dolce & Gabbana are offered.
 The mall includes Bentley and Ferrari/Maserati dealerships.
 There is also a wedding palace and a concert hall.
 Gated communities include Tagankovo.

 Notable residents

 The area is known for its residents' high net worth.
 It was revealed in January 2020 that Mikhail Mishustin and his wife own a property in Rublyovka.
 Mishustin was named by President Vladimir Putin in January as the nominee to become the next Russian Prime Minister.
-His Rublyovka home and downtown apartment have a combined value of $15m (£10.9m).